60dimension/IELTS-Vocabularies/Vocabulary04.md

 He could have taken a spare key.

-The French say they favor a transition to democracy.
+The French say they favour a transition to democracy.

 Two hundred and fifty people were killed in the blast.